geosolutions-it/MapStore2/docs/developer-guide/database-setup.md

 In the following guide you will learn how to configure MapStore to use an external database.

+!!! note
+    Database recommendations are reported in the [Requirements page](requirements.md#database).

 ## Externalize properties files

 MapStore has a file called `geostore-datasource-ovr.properties`.
 This file is on the repository in the folder `java/web/src/main/resources`, in the final `mapstore.war` package it will be copied into `WEB-INF/classes` path.
 It contains the set-up for the database connection.
 Anyway if you edit the file in `WEB-INF/classes` this file will be overridden on the next re-deploy.
 To preserve your configuration on every deploy you can use an environment variable, `geostore-ovr`, to configure the path to an override file in a different, external directory.
 In this file the user can re-define the default configuration and so set-up the database configuration.